Human multitasking: The brain's role

 Laboratory-based studies of multi-tasking indicate that one motivation for switching between tasks is to increase the time spent on the task that produces the most reward (Payne, Duggan & Neth, 2007).
 This reward could be progress towards an overall task goal, or it could simply be the opportunity to pursue a more interesting or fun activity.
 Payne, Duggan, and Neth (2007) found that decisions to switch task reflected either the reward provided by the current task or the availability of a suitable opportunity to switch (i.e. the completion of a subgoal).
 A French fMRI study published in 2010 indicated preliminary support for the hypothesis that the brain can pursue at most two goals simultaneously, one for each frontal lobe (which has a goal-oriented area).

-When studying the costs of multitasking there are typically two designs for or types of multitasking that are examined, task switching and dual tasking.
+When studying the costs of multitasking there are typically two designs for or types of multitasking that are examined: task switching and dual tasking.
 Task switching involves shifting one's attention from one thing to another.
 Dual tasking, on the other hand, is when attention is divided among multiple things at once.
 Studies have been done to specifically examine the brain when one is engaged in either type of multitasking.
 Through the use of MRI brain scans, researchers have found that frontoparietal regions are activated which would include the inferior frontal junction and the posterior parietal cortex.
 They also found that while each type of tasking uses different mechanisms there are also some underlying mechanisms and resources that they share.

+The difficulty of multitasking can also depend on the combination of tasks being performed.
+Some tasks pair information with responses in relatively natural ways.
+For example, a person might respond to something they see by pressing a button, while responding to something they hear by speaking aloud.
+These combinations tend to interfere less with each other because the tasks use different types of sensory information and responses.
+When these pairings are reversed, such as responding verbally to something seen while making a physical response to something heard, the tasks can interfere more strongly with each other, resulting in slower responses and more errors.